bilal-dsu/Guru-workflow/README.md

 The author citation network is a cyclic graph.
 Three measures are presented in `script 10`, namely, Highly cited authors (degree centrality), Influential authors (Eigen centrality), Authors working in multiple domains (betweenness centrality).

 #### Applying centrality measures on Author Collaboration network
 The author collaboration network is a cyclic graph and most centrality analyses are possible.
 Five measures are presented in `script 11`, namely, Highly collaborative authors (degree centrality), Influential collaborators (Eigen centrality), Authors working in multiple groups (betweenness centrality), Well knitted authors (closeness centrality), Solo authors (farness centrality).
-Ranks captured here are presented in Table 2.
+Ranks captured here are presented in `Table 2`.
 This work was done manually by sorting individual lists on respective centrality scores and identifying their rank position.

 #### Batch Execution
 All python scripts can be executed through a sample batch file in `AllScripts.bat` by modifying the